hema-e22/debian-mexn/README.md

 0. You need to have VirtualBox Guest Additions installed on your client machine
 1. You need to install Oracle VM VirtualBox Extension Pack
 2. You need to enable remote desktop in Oracle VM VirtualBox Manager for the client
+3. You need to start the guest headless
 3. You need to install xfreerdp

 `apt-get install freerdp`